MatHelio314/stepper_motor_ws/README.md

 OR

     ip link show can0
-And look at the data passing through the can interface :
+And look at the data passing through the can interface (install can_utils first) :

+    sudo apt install can_utils

     candump can0